TAMARACK FARM

 Dive into creating your summer community.
 Tamarack Farm campers share responsibilities, assume leadership roles and find growth opportunities in important issues as they explore issues of peace and justice and environmental sustainability.

-Campers will spend their days in one of five areas: Environmental Sustainability, Carpentry and Construction, Artists in Residence, Agriculture and Homesteading and Lifeguarding and Wilderness First Aid.
+Campers will spend their days in one of five areas: Environmental Sustainability, Carpentry and Construction, Artists in Residence, Agriculture and Homesteading, and the Counselor Apprenticeship Program.

 Campers assist and take leadership roles in: